Tom Allan (footballer): Return to York City

 Allan re-signed for York City, with the club now in the National League North, on 17 May 2018.
 He rejoined Alfreton Town on 16 November 2018 on loan until 1 January 2019, having started only four matches for York in 2018–19.
 His debut came the following day when starting Alfreton's 3–1 home win over Nuneaton Borough in the league.
 The loan was extended until the end of the season in January 2019.

 Allan missed the start of the 2019–20 season with a three-match suspension before joining York's divisional rivals Farsley Celtic on 16 August 2019 on a one-month loan.
 He made seven appearances for Farsley, scoring two goals, and after returning to York went straight into the starting line-up for their 2–0 away win over Irlam in the FA Cup as cover for the injured Steve McNulty.
 He returned to Farsley Celtic on 17 October on loan until 4 January 2020, making 13 appearances and scoring 1 goal during his second loan spell.
 Allan joined Northern Premier League Premier Division club Scarborough Athletic on 20 February on a one-month loan.

 Allan was released by York at the end of the 2019–20 season, in which he made two appearances for the club in all competitions.
 York had finished in second place in the 2019–20 National League North on points per game after the season was suspended in March 2020 because of the COVID-19 pandemic in the United Kingdom before being eliminated from the play-offs in the semi-final.

-Farsley Celtic
+Post York City career

 Allan signed for Farsley Celtic on 1 August 2020 on a one-year contract.

-Alfreton Town

 Prior to the 2021–22 season, Allan returned to former club Alfreton Town.

-Return to Farsley Celtic

 After a short spell with Alfreton, Allan returned to Farsley Celtic in October 2021.

+In November 2024, Allan joined Bridlington Town A.F.C and was retained for the 2025–26 season.